Wondering how to be self-motivated? It’s normal to feel like you don’t know how to find your groove; it happens to everyone at some point.

 Challenging Circumstances Can Crush Us Or Make Us Rise Up

-How about the teen mom who chooses to believe that she can become the CEO of her own company?
+How about the teen mom who believes she can become the CEO of her own company?
 Or a middle-aged woman who plans to start a business with her husband, only to have him die shortly before the opening?

 Self-Motivation For The Rest Of Us

 What about those of us that want to turn off Netflix and get off the couch?
 And if you are anything like me, there are some days that getting motivated might require my own nuclear power plant to get me out of bed.
 My attempts to get motivated feel like 20-ton boulders, crushing my will and depleting my energy.

 When we are unmotivated, we can feel like life is boring and without purpose.
 For some of us, feelings of depression can increase, and negative emotions can keep us pinned to the couch.

 There are times when we need some medical support to help us feel like ourselves again.
 Working with a coach or therapist can be a good first step.
 If your sense of depression doesn’t lighten or lift, it might be time to consider some mood-balancing medication.

 Assuming your lack of self-motivation is not due to a medical condition, it’s time to ask yourself some hard questions.
 Holding yourself accountable and telling the truth about your daily routines is the first step to developing self-motivation.